vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0961
 Reject base actions even if such rejection
 Makes life impossible.
-PS
+(P.S.
+Sundaram)

 0962
 Those who desire fame with honour
 Will not sacrifice honour for fame.
-PS
+(P.S.
+Sundaram)
 Yes
 0963
 In prosperity, bend low.
 In adversity, stand straight.
-PS
+(P.S.
+Sundaram)

 0964
 Men fallen from high stature
 Are like hair fallen from the head. *
-PS
+(P.S.
+Sundaram)

 0965
 Even a hill-like eminence can be brought low
 By deeds as small as a speck. *
-PS
+(P.S.
+Sundaram)
 Yes
 0966
 Why go behind those who scorn when it yields
 Neither fame nor place in heaven? *
-KS
+(Kasthuri Sreenivasan)

 0967
 Better said doomed that state of life
 Spent clinging on to those who scorn.
-NV
+(N.V.K.
+Ashraf)

 0968
 Is body as precious as ambrosia that men desire to save it Even at the cost of honour?
-MS, VS
+(M.S.
+Poornalingam Pillai), (V.V.S.
+Aiyar)
 Yes
 0969
 The yak, sheared of its hair, does not survive.
 The noble, stripped of their honour, prefer death.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0970
 The world will admire and worship the glory of men
 Who prefer death to dishonour. *
-CR
+(C. Rajagopalachari)

 Notes:
 962. Compare with 1017.
-“Men of honour give up life for honour’s sake, but never abandon honour to save life” * - CR
+“Men of honour give up life for honour’s sake, but never abandon honour to save life” * - (C. Rajagopalachari)
 965. 965.
-That’s why in Kural 433, the author says: “To those ashamed of wrong doings, even millet of fault is as big as a palm-tree” * - VR, PS
+That’s why in Kural 433, the author says: “To those ashamed of wrong doings, even millet of fault is as big as a palm-tree” * - (V. Ramasamy), (P.S.
+Sundaram)
 968. A difficult verse to translate.
 The word “ஊன்” has been taken by different translators as “life”, “skin”, “body” and the word “மருந்தோ” to mean “nectar” or “medicine”.
-VS provides an interesting but daring translation: “Is the skin forsooth immortality that men desire to save it at the cost of honour?”
-Another interesting translation, but not close to original: “Does life saved at the cost of honour, put off death for ever?” - PS
+(V.V.S.
+Aiyar) provides an interesting but daring translation: “Is the skin forsooth immortality that men desire to save it at the cost of honour?”
+Another interesting translation, but not close to original: “Does life saved at the cost of honour, put off death for ever?” - (P.S.
+Sundaram)
 969. The exact meaning of the word “கவரிமா” has not been established for this context.
 Since Valluvar is referring to the advantage of a wooly coat for surviving cold climates in high altitudes and polar regions, the word has been translated as “yak” here, as many translators do.

 098